 Hey, to all the anime fans.

-I’ve been a huge anime enthusiast for many years and have watched numerous series, ranging from dark and gritty action to sweet and heartwarming anime.
+I’ve been a huge anime enthusiast for years and have watched numerous series, ranging from dark and gritty action to sweet and heartwarming anime.

 There are indeed times when we’re not feeling up to the drama and want to remind ourselves that there’s a bright and joyful side to our daily lives.